Universities of Wisconsin AI News and Initiatives

 News and Initiatives

-• The Center for Excellence in Inclusive Teaching & Learning offers support for faculty developing AI course policies and AI-resistant assignments
+• The Center for Excellence in Inclusive Teaching & Learning (CEITL) supports faculty in developing AI course policies, AI-aware and AI-resistant assignments, and inclusive teaching strategies that account for students’ varied access to and experiences with AI tools.

 UW-Platteville